 Transportation and hauling costs consist of contracted services hired to perform vacuum truck and transportation activities for crude oil.
-Transportation and hauling costs per BOE are lower in Q1 2024 than in Q1 2023 due to the conversion of the SM.a-1003 well to a disposal well during Q2 2023, to capture formation water from the San Martin field which helped to reduce the associated trucking costs.
+Transportation and hauling costs per BOE were lower in Q1 2025 compared to Q1 2024, primarily due to the addition of lower-cost transportation from the Santa Cruz Concessions since November 2024, where oil is transported by pipeline rather than by truck, resulting in lower tariffs.